d99kris/nmail/README.md

 ~/.nmail/colors.conf
 --------------------
 This configuration file controls the configurable colors of nmail.
-Example colors config files are provided in `/usr/local/share/nmail/themes` which can be used by overwriting `colors.conf`, example:
+Example color config files are provided in `/usr/local/share/nmail/themes` which can be used by overwriting `colors.conf`, example:

     cp /usr/local/share/nmail/themes/htop-style.conf ~/.nmail/colors.conf